tomasen/zero-downtime-daemon/README.md

 Help is needed to write more test cases and stress test.

-Patches or suggestions that can make the code simpler or easier to use are welcome to submit to [issue area](https://bitbucket.org/PinIdea/go-zero-downtime-daemon/issues?status=new&status=open).
+Patches or suggestions that can make the code simpler or easier to use are welcome to submit issue.

 ### How it works